LDWLab/Ribovision_2.0_GT/README.md

 	g.
 Set up GaTech VPN with the Cisco AnyConnect Secure Mobility Client.
 Follow <a href="https://faq.oit.gatech.edu/content/how-do-i-get-started-campus-vpn">these</a> instructions.

 2. Clone the <a href="https://github.com/LDWLab/DESIRE.git">project repository</a> in a new folder.
+Get on the latest development branch.

+3. Follow the first two sections of <a href="https://code.visualstudio.com/docs/python/tutorial-django">this guide</a> to install a virtual environment in the DESIRE folder.

+	a.
+Prerequisites

+	b.
+Create a project environment for the Django tutorial

-3. Using the command line from the root directory of the project run the following commands:
+4. Using the command line from the root directory of the project run the following commands:

 	a.
 Activate the virtual environment